 WHY IS SPANISH EXCITING AT CLSG?

 As a department, we aim to combine thorough linguistic preparation with genuine enjoyment of languages and cultural competence.
-Audiovisual and ICT resources are used in every lesson and all exam classes are timetabled in our multimedia language laboratory once a week.
-We also offer a wide range of extracurricular activities, such as residential trips abroad, competitions (Ruta Quetzal, Canning House essay writing competition; Linguistic Olympiads etc) and subscription to Spanish magazines.
+Audiovisual and IT resources are used in every lesson and all exam classes are timetabled in our multimedia language laboratory once a week.
+From Year 9 onwards, students get an individual weekly speaking practice with a native language assistant.
+We also offer a wide range of extracurricular activities, such as cultural and linguistic trips abroad (Year 8 Barcelona, Year 10 Granada and Sixth Form to Latin America, past trips including Cuba and Guatemala), cultural outings, competitions and subscription to Spanish media and resources.
 Ultimately, our aim is to prepare our students to be competent global citizens through their knowledge of languages and appreciation of foreign cultures.

-By the end of the first year of study, pupils will be able to hold basic conversations, understand basic Spanish spoken at a normal pace and be able to write a letter to a pen friend on self description and family related topics.
-This foundation is built upon to include other topics surrounding Spanish life and grammatical rules.
+By the end of the first year of study, pupils will be able to hold simple conversations, understand basic spoken interactions and be able to write about their preferences and opinions about a range of topics.
+This foundation is built upon to include other topics surrounding Spanish life and grammatical rules, including the present and near future tenses.

-Year 8 students cover topics about daily life, holidays, food etc and they learn a range of grammatical tenses and structures that entitle them to tackle longer and to understand longer pieces of reading texts, and they can produce essays on the topics covered.
+Year 8 students cover topics about daily life, holidays, food etc and they learn a range of grammatical tenses and structures that entitle them to tackle longer and to understand longer pieces of reading texts.
+By the end of the year, learners can produce essays and express themselves confidently on the topics covered.
+In the summer term, students complete an introduction to literary and film pieces.

-We offer to Year 8 the opportunity to visit Barcelona , Spain in a cultural trip that takes place over a weekend in July.
+We offer to Year 8 the opportunity to visit Barcelona in a cultural trip that takes place over a weekend in March.

-In the October half-term of Year 10 we organise a study vist to Granada.
-Girls take structured lessons in a language shcool.
-There are organised cultural visits to places of great interest and opportunities to socialise with young Spaniards.
+In the February half-term of Year 10 we organise a study visit to Granada.
+Girls stay in host families, take structured lessons in a language school and in the afternoon, cultural visits to places of great interest are organised, such as the beautiful Alhambra.

-Students will develop their knowledge and understanding by studying both the language and themes relating to the contemporary and historical society and culture of the Spanish-speaking world.
-There will be two themes studied in Year 12:
+During the A-level course, students will develop their knowledge and understanding by studying both the language and themes relating to the contemporary and historical society and culture of the Spanish-speaking world.
+In Year 12 and 13, students will develop confident, analytical oral and written skills and be able to understand authentic extracts and conversations in the language.
+There will be two themes studied in the Year 12 syllabus:

-• Political and artistic culture in the Spanish-speaking world
+2) The artistic and political culture in the Hispanic world

 And a further two themes studied in Year 13: